 How Retailers Can Improve Online Sales and User Experience

-Product content on a retailer’s website is the first thing that consumers see and interact with before purchase.
-It is critical that retailers work to close content gaps and ensure that their brands are represented by high-quality and accurate digital assets.
-According to research conducted by Salesforce, 87 percent of shoppers engage with digital content before making a purchase either online or in store.
+Product content on a retailer’s website is the first thing that consumers see and interact with before purchasing.
+Retailers must work to close content gaps and ensure that their brands are represented by high-quality and accurate digital assets.
+According to research conducted by Salesforce, 87 % of shoppers engage with digital content before making a purchase either online or in-store.

 While digital activation has grown exponentially, it is by no means replacing the paramount in-store experience.
 Thus, when creating a digital strategy, retailers must keep in mind that consumers often shop (and research) online before making in-store purchases.
 Keeping the online and in-store messaging consistent encourages a frictionless interaction between the in-person experience and online sales.

 Online activation has become a critical component of the omnichannel retail framework and will continue to increase in influence.
 To successfully compete by reaching the final consumer in a meaningful way, all three tiers need to adapt to an enhanced digital environment and provide a smoother path to purchase.
-It is critical that suppliers, wholesalers, and retailers embrace this online opportunity to both stay competitive and build the brands they represent.
+Suppliers, wholesalers, and retailers must embrace this online opportunity to both stay competitive and build the brands they represent.